 Orange county web design, a CA based company, for example, offers custom built responsive web designs.
 They believe that responsive layouts provide a fast and unique interface.
 Having a separate desktop and mobile site requires separate SEO campaigns.
 Merging them together makes it far easier and accessible.

 But again why should we take all this pain?

 This is a time-consuming and, not to ignore, a pretty expensive process.
 The process of design, creation, implementation and testing asks for excellent skills and expertise.
-But what many people fail to realise is how this initial investment can provide them with a brighter future.
+But what many people fail to realize is how this initial investment can provide them with a brighter future.

 It’s not just the SEO and user benefits that make responsive web design rewarding.
 By creating one responsive web design codebase, there is no need to maintain two or more codebases for each of the different devices throughout the life of the website.
 This is substantial to cut costs in the long run.
 So the cost is actually justified!

 The reality is that mobile responsiveness is not just about smartphones anymore.
 More and more people are using tablets.
 With all of this, having a website that is responsive is becoming a requirement, not an option.
 Not everyone is connecting to the mobile web on a high speed connection.
 It is still vital to keep the size of your website down so that you have the fastest possible page loads.

 Increasing Website Traffic; Best Tactics

 If you’re looking to increase the amount of traffic to your website, then you’ve probably already tried a variety of tactics.
 But what if I told you there are some traffic tactics that you might haven’t even considered yet?
 Let’s dive in.

 1. Focus on creating good internal links